Mini Heart Pancakes

 About this mini heart pancake recipe

-To keep with a Valentine’s Day theme, you can garnish your mini heart pancakes with whipped cream, heart-shaped sprinkles, or maybe some strawberry sauce or raspberry preserves.
+- Perfect for toppings: To keep with a Valentine’s Day theme, you can garnish your mini heart pancakes with whipped cream, heart-shaped sprinkles, or maybe some strawberry sauce or raspberry preserves.
 For a little more V-Day decadence, sandwich some Nutella (or homemade Nutella!) between the pancakes and serve with fresh berries.
 Of course chocolate syrup is always a great option too!

-Because this recipe makes 40 pancakes, it’s great for meal prep.
+- Great for meal prep: Because this recipe makes 40 pancakes, it’s great for meal prep.
 Have mini heart pancakes all week long, freeze some for later, or put them in lunchboxes for something special.
 (Parenting tip: Kids adore pancake lunches, especially when you put them in a bento box with a bunch of topping options.)

 What you need